Read Before You Book a Massage in Los Angeles: How to Make Sure Your Therapist Is Legally Certified in California

 Spa (in wellness settings)

-Using accurate professional language supports clarity, safety, respectful and public trust.
+Using accurate professional language supports clarity, safety, respect, and public trust.

 What You Can Expect from a Certified Massage Therapist